slopyjoe/slopyjoe.github.io/_posts/2016-03-07-tdd_chapter2.markdown

 ## Chapter 2 Degenerate Objects

-Kent Beck start off talking about three rules
+Kent Beck starts off talking about three rules

 1. Make a test - the test serves as design documentation.
-How a piece of code should be invoked, what setup it needs, what outputs should we expect, and hopefully not any but what side-effects it can produce.
+How a piece of code should be invoked, what setup it needs, what outputs we should expect, and what side-effects it can produce (hopefully not any).
 I see it as I love to write code but I hate to write technical documentation.
 By writing tests I get to start off with documentation of the code using code!!!
 (Crazy right?!)
 1. Make it run - now that the documentation is done we do as little as can be done to make the documentation true.
 The key to remember to do **as little as possible**.
-This is liking making the code work but hiding it in the basement far far far away from anyone else.
+This is like making the code work but hiding it in the basement far far far away from anyone else.
 1. Make it right - this is where we polish up the code as if we want to show it off to the world.
 Clean up the horrors we created by making it run.
-The documentation is our guide letting us know instantly when we strayed off the path.
+The documentation is our guide, letting us know instantly when we stray off the path.

 In chapter one we focused on making a test and making it run.
 In doing so we created a side-effect, everytime we invoke the *times* method we mutate the *amount* Dollar contains.
 Since we have it running lets make it right.